keyranova/stickytoolbar/README.md

 Welcome stranger!
 This is a repo containing the stickytoolbar TinyMCE plugin.

-Have a large amount of content in your wysiwyg editor and hate having to scroll up use the toolbar buttons?
+Have a large amount of content in your wysiwyg editor and hate having to scroll up to use the toolbar buttons?
 This is trying to solve that.

 ## The development server